GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

   }
 }
 ```

+Notice that some fields are meant to be duplicated (including the author, title, and content), while others are not (such as the id, slug and creation date).

+## Duplicating the post

 With the **Multiple Query Execution** extension, we are able to export these data items, and inject them again into the `createPost` mutation, to create a new post: